dashing-dev/dentalmgm/README.md

-Certainly!
-Below is a sample README file for your project.
-You can customize it further based on your specific project details:

----

-# BIRAUTA Dental Clinic
+#  Dental Clinic

-Welcome to the BIRAUTA Dental Clinic project!
+Welcome to the  Dental Clinic project!
 This Django-based web application allows you to manage patient records, appointments, and clinic information.
 Here's a brief overview of the project:

 ## Features